 Ensign Group (ENSG) Outpaces Stock Market Gains: What You Should Know

+Prior to today's trading, shares of the provider of nursing and rehabilitative care services had lost 3.64% over the past month.
+This has lagged the Medical sector's loss of 1.24% and the S&P 500's gain of 1.89% in that time.

 Investors will be hoping for strength from ENSG as it approaches its next earnings release.
-The company is expected to report EPS of $0.57, up 5.56% from the prior-year quarter.
+On that day, ENSG is projected to report earnings of $0.57 per share, which would represent year-over-year growth of 5.56%.
 Our most recent consensus estimate is calling for quarterly revenue of $573.24 million, down 0.42% from the year-ago period.

-ENSG's full-year Zacks Consensus Estimates are calling for earnings of $2.54 per share and revenue of $2.39 billion.
-These results would represent year-over-year changes of +13.39% and +4.44%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $2.54 per share and revenue of $2.39 billion, which would represent changes of +13.39% and +4.44%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for ENSG.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Any recent changes to analyst estimates for ENSG should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 0.42% lower.
 ENSG is currently a Zacks Rank #3 (Hold).

-Digging into valuation, ENSG currently has a Forward P/E ratio of 15.92.
-This valuation marks a no noticeable deviation compared to its industry's average Forward P/E of 15.92.
+Digging into valuation, ENSG currently has a Forward P/E ratio of 16.5.
+For comparison, its industry has an average Forward P/E of 16.5, which means ENSG is trading at a no noticeable deviation to the group.

 Click to get this free report